By Patrick O’Brien

 In musical theater, the microphone is a mixed blessing.
 With it, a performer can be heard over the loudest rock band and can afford to be quiet in a 1,000-seat house.
 But the microphone presents its own issues, both technical and philosophical.

 Consider Theo Ubique.
 The company snatched up acclaim at their old digs off the Morse stop with the power of intimacy and purely acoustic performances.
 How much of that specialness can they carry over into their new space on Howard, where microphones and a full sound system are now at their disposal?
-With their previous production, Hedwig, that wasn’t a pressing issue — cranking it to 11 is the name of the game.
+With their previous production, Hedwig, that wasn’t a pressing issue — cranking it to 11 was the name of the game.
 But what about a delicate chamber musical like Michael John LaChiusa’s Hello Again?

 Well, it’s mixed.

 On the one hand, everyone involved does very well with LaChiusa, who’s not the easiest to present.
-He’s a divisive figure in musical theater—take the “unhummable” and “inaccessible” criticism lobbed at Sondheim and triple that.
+He’s a divisive figure in musical theater—take the “unhummable” and “inaccessible” criticism lobbed at Stephen Sondheim and triple that.
 But Hello Again is probably his most accessible piece, an elegant daisy chain of love, lust, could’ve-beens, and almost-was’s stretching across the twentieth century.

 Drawing from Arthur Schnitzler’s play La Ronde, LaChiusa also pinches that play’s central conceit: one actor is carried over into the next vignette of 10.
 Thus, a Whore meets a Soldier sometime around 1900; the Soldier meets a Nurse in the midst of World War II; and so on, until a Senator meets the Whore again for the first time in the here-and-now.